mahlberger/DAT255-Dreamteam/README.md

 # DAT255-Dreamteam

 This is our Readme, here you'll find information about the project.
 We should probably use another .md (markdown) for logbook and evaluation.

+This is an addition to the our Readme